vulkano-rs/vulkano-www/content/guide/initialization/device-creation.md

 ## Creating a device

-The reason why queues are relevant right now is in order to create a *device*, we have to tell the Vulkan implementation which queues we want to use.
-Let's choose a single queue that we will use for all of our operations.
+The reason why queues are relevant right now is in order to create a *device*, we have to tell the Vulkan implementation which type of queues we want to use.
+Queues are grouped into *queue families*, which describe their capabilities.
+Let's create a queue family that symbolizes graphical operations:

 ```rust
 let queue_family = physical.queue_families()